Vanguard Dividend Appreciation ETF Forecast to 2030

 SPDR S&P 500 ETF Trust-34.1%

-The realistic scenario implies a lower expected annual return than S&P 500 (SPY), with drawdowns compared below.
+The realistic expected annual return is close to the S&P 500 (SPY) benchmark, while historical drawdowns can still differ materially.
 This asset’s historical max drawdown is lower than the benchmark, suggesting relatively milder peak-to-trough depth in the data window used.

-Verdict Vanguard Dividend Appreciation ETF shows lower expected return than S&P 500 (SPY) in the realistic scenario, with milder historical drawdowns than the benchmark.
+Verdict Vanguard Dividend Appreciation ETF offers a similar base-case return direction to S&P 500 (SPY), with milder historical drawdowns than the benchmark.

 Compare this forecast with